f5devcentral/f5-agility-labs-dns/docs/class1/module3/lab3.rst

 Sync Group
 ==================================

-After the BIG-IP DNS server in datacenter 2 is joined to the sync group, administrators may make changes to either F5 DNS server.
+After the BIG-IP DNS server in datacenter B is joined to the sync group, administrators may make changes to either F5 DNS server.

 Changes will be automatically replicated across all F5 DNS servers.

-Launch Putty and log in to gtm1.site2
+Launch Putty and log in to dns.siteb

 Run the following command: Enter the password "default" when prompted.